dn0sar/frontal_poc/README.md

     ```

   - Make sure that the kernel module is loaded
-    ```console
-    make load -C kernel
     ```
+    make load -C sgx-step/kernel
+    ```
   - Install python-3.6
     - Ubuntu 18.04 has the correct version in python3
     - Ubuntu 16.04 needs an [additional ppa to install python3.6 ](https://askubuntu.com/questions/865554/how-do-i-install-python-3-6-using-apt-get)
-  - Install the python requirements.txt in the app/frontal directory (pip3 install -r requirements.txt)
+  - Install the python requirements.txt in the [frontal](frontal) directory
     ```
-    cd app/frontal
-    pip3 install -r requirements.txt
+    pip3 install -r frontal/requirements.txt
     ```

 ## Configuration

-There are several parameters that can be tweaked in [app/frontal/Makefile.config](app/frontal/Makefile.config).
+There are several parameters that can be tweaked in [frontal/Makefile.config](app/frontal/Makefile.config).
 The most important one is the `SGX_STEP_TIMER_INTERVAL` value that sets up the APIC counter for sgx-step.
 A suitable value will make sure that the script runs without errors.
-This value is platform specific.
+This value is platform specific see also [sgx-step/README.md](sgx-step/README.md).
+Note that for the frontal attack we use the a APIC division of 1.
+Hence, as a rule of thumb the values for the stock SGX-Step need to be roughly doubled to work with our changes.

 Troubleshooting:
-  - Too high values will produce the followin error:
+  - Too high values will produce an error similar to the following:
     ```
     [main.c] ERROR: Detected 10000 abnormal runs..
 Try to tweak the SGX_STEP_TIMER_INTERVAL value.
 (Currently it's probably too high)
     ```
   - Too low values will either produce a `segmentation fault` or will cause the program to wait indefinately.
-Try terminating and increasing the value if this happens
+Try first to re-load the kernel module and relaunching the app in these cases, and if the errors keep happening increase the value of `SGX_STEP_TIMER_INTERVAL`.

 There are several other parameters that can be played with in [app/frontal/Makefile.config](app/frontal/Makefile.config).
 But the default ones should clearly show a high attack success probability.

 **Important:** If you get a log with several of the following messages:
 `[main.c] Caught fault 11!
-Restoring enclave page permissions.` Please make sure that `CR4.UMIP` bit is unset.
+Restoring enclave page permissions.` Please make sure that CPU `CR4.UMIP` bit is unset.
 This is necessary for the code to run properly.

 ## Running the Attack